iDigBio/ridigbio/README.md

     install.packages("ridigbio", type="source")

 On Linux, you may encounter an error during the installation process if you do not have `libcurl` installed.
-Installing libcurl will vary between distributions, but on Ubuntu you can install the latest version via:
+The method for installing libcurl will vary between distributions, but on Ubuntu you can install the latest version via:

     sudo apt install libcurl4
 # Basic usage